rukasakurai/github-copilot-tutorial/docs/workshop.md

 // validate date from text input in french format and convert it to a date object
 ```

-Copilot can help you also to write `RegExp patterns`.
+GitHub Copilot can help you also to write `RegExp patterns`.
 Try these:

 ```ts
 // function that validates the format of a GUID string